katstevens/gha-build-templates/README.md

 # gha-build-templates
-Example Github Action for building a docker image
+Example Github Actions, for building a docker image and lambda artefacts